All Episodes

 Because this story is largely being ignored.

-And the only word that I could think of in terms of the media coverage was well, maybe it's two words, I'm not really sure what the answer is on this one, freak out.
+And the only word that I could think of in terms of the media coverage was, maybe it's two words.

-So, yeah, what what we're seeing in terms of Seattle, when you compare it to what happened in Michigan, you could teach a class on what media bias is.
+So, yeah, what we're seeing in terms of Seattle, when you compare it to what happened in Michigan, you could teach a class on what media bias is.

 That's exactly what it looks like.

-Every second minute hour of 24 hour day every day since this guy, even before he was elected.
+Every second minute, hour of 24-hour day, every day since this guy, even before he was elected.

-Uh we learned that there was no Russia collusion.
+We learned that there was no Russia collusion.

-We see the double standard quid pro quo Joe Zero Experience Hunter.
+We see the double standard quid pro quo Joe Zero experience hunter.

-No, the universally, nobody uh there's not one person I know that ever defended what happened to George Floyd.
+Universally, nobody, there's not one person I know that ever defended what happened to George Floyd.

 Not one.